CCYP-PostFinance/CCYP-foto-wall-release/README.md

 # Fotowall setup Guide

+> [!WARNING]
-Pre requirements to run the Fotowall:
+> Pre requirements to run the Fotowall:

-* Docker installed on the device
+> * Docker installed on the device
-* Loged in with a github account that is permitted to pull the docker images form those 2 registries: <br />
+> * Loged in with a github account that is permitted to pull the docker images form those 2 registries: <br />
   ghcr.io/ccyp-postfinance/ccyp-foto-wall-backend <br />
   ghcr.io/ccyp-postfinance/ccyp-foto-wall-frontend